edunford/tidysynth/README.md

 there are also a number of `grab_` prefix functions that allow one easily to grab the data contained within a `synth_tbl` object.

-Note that at its core, a `synth_tbl` is just a tidy nested data frame, where each component of the synthetic control pipeline is appended on as the function is fun.
+Note that at its core, a `synth_tbl` is just a nested tibble data frame, where each component of the synthetic control pipeline is appended on as each function is run.

 ``` r
 smoking_out